manhld7/microservices-aws-kubernetes-project-starter/README.md

 echo $POSTGRES_PASSWORD
 ```

-You shoud use the `echo -n $POSTGRES_PASSWORD | base64` command to get the password (base64) to use for deployment file
+You shoud use the `echo -n $POSTGRES_PASSWORD | base64` command to get the password (base64) to use for database deployment file

 <sup><sub>* The instructions are adapted from [Bitnami's PostgreSQL Helm Chart](https://artifacthub.io/packages/helm/bitnami/postgresql).</sub></sup>